reportportal/docs/src/md/src/Analysis/UniqueErrorAnalysis.md

 ### Unique Error Analysis

-“Unique Error analysis” functionality was implemented in version 5.7.
-This solution is used to detect unique errors in multiple logs.
+You can look at the problem of falling test cases from different points of view: do a qualitative analysis (passing rate – How many tests have failed?) and do a quantitative analysis (Why have they failed?).
+For example, if 1000 test cases are failed, then

+1. they could fail for the same reason

+2. they could fail for various reasons

+While failed tests allow you to understand what is broken, “Unique Error analysis” functionality implemented in version 5.7 will show you why it broke.
+The main advantage of this solution is that a list of all unique errors of the launch is presented in one place.
+Moreover, the system automatically groups tests by the same errors: when you expand some error, you see a list of steps where it occurred.

 **“Unique error auto-analysis”** is set ON by default.

 [ ![ImageName](Images/userGuide/analyzeLaunches/UniqueErrorAnalysis/unique_error1.png) ](Images/userGuide/analyzeLaunches/UniqueErrorAnalysis/unique_error1.png)